pipiscrew/vue3_small_prjs/vue2_retain_PHPSessionCookie/README.md

 //tsconfig.json (not required)
 https://vuejs.github.io/vetur/guide/setup.html#project-setup

-//.eslintrc.js (not required, I think after that the server is going faster) https://dev.to/ferasdawod/setting-up-eslint-for-a-vuejs-project-using-vs-code-i54
+//.eslintrc.js (not required, I think after that the serve is going faster) https://dev.to/ferasdawod/setting-up-eslint-for-a-vuejs-project-using-vs-code-i54

 //if you like to load a local js file, sits on assets folder